Papsanly/panini2/README.md

 guide the selection of the next task to schedule. multiple heuristics combine multiplicatively.

 - priority heuristic: tasks with higher priority values are scheduled earlier.
+- deadline heuristic: considers task deadline.
-- deadline-over-velocity heuristic: considers task deadline relative to complexity or expected duration.
+- volume heuristic: considers the amount of time required to complete the task.
 - dependency heuristic: prevents scheduling tasks before their dependencies are satisfied.

 ### algorithm workflow: